rdg-404/rdg-404/README.md

-### Hi, my name is Rodrigo from Brazil.
+### Hi, my name is Rodrigo, i'm from Brazil.
 I'm a Game Technologist and FrontEnd Development student since 2017, but I found out that I love is building websites in 2021.
 ### I'm already fluent in HTML 5 and CSS 3 and I'm getting better every day in JavaScript, to start seeing the world of Frameworks and Libraries.